rajeevmassey/statistics-rest-api/statistics-rest-api/README.md

  - amount: double specifying the amount
  - time: long specifying unix epoch time

-Response: empty body with HTTP status 201
+Response:

+201 - in case of success
+204 - if transaction is older than 60 seconds

 #### GET /statistics